Meal Plan Options

 Effective Jan 1, 2014 Meal Plans and campus food transactions will be subject to N.C.
 Sales Tax as a direct result of legislature enacted this summer.
-Sales tax for Meal Plans will now appear on your Spring 2014 bills as a new item.
-For the Meal Plans that now have tax added via the Cashier’s Office, you will not be charged tax when you make food purchases using your Meal Plan in the spring.
+Sales tax for Meal Plans will now appear on your cashiers office bill as a new item.
+For the Meal Plans that now have tax added via the Cashier’s Office, you will not be charged tax when you make food purchases using your Meal Plan.
 To learn more regarding the sales tax legislation, click here.

 Meals per Week … Meals per Semester … What’s the Difference ?

 If you choose a meals-per-week plan, this means you can use your meals during any of the 26 meal periods offered per week.